Bristol Tennessee schools director resigns after buyout agreement reached

-BRISTOL, Tenn. -- The Bristol Tennessee Board of Education accepted the resignation of its embattled schools director tonight after a "buyout" agreement was reached.
+BRISTOL, Tenn. — The Bristol Tennessee Board of Education voted to accept the resignation of Tom Sisk as director of schools Tuesday under a “buyout” of his contract that will pay Sisk more than $76,000 in severance.

-Under the agreement, former Director Tom Sisk will be paid six months of his base pay, which is more than $76,000.

-The resignation comes after questions surfaced earlier this month about former Director of Schools Tom Sisk's academic credentials and his use of the title "doctor."
+During the heavily attended called meeting, the board also appointed Annette Tudor, the school system’s supervisor of secondary curriculum and instruction, as interim director of schools.
+Tudor received a standing ovation.

+The controversy surrounding Sisk started two weeks ago, when concerns surfaced about Sisk’s academic credentials and whether his use of the title “doctor” is appropriate.
+Sisk, 54, who was hired in September, signed his name “Tom Sisk, Ph.D.,” although his resume on file with the school system listed no doctoral degree.

-Sisk holds a doctorate in the study of coins and currency from an online school that isn't accredited by any agency recognized by the U.S. Department of Education.
+His LinkedIn profile states that he has a doctorate in the study of coins and currency but doesn’t say from what university.
+The Bristol Herald Courier revealed that Sisk has a doctorate from Ashwood University, an online school that’s not accredited through any agency recognized by the U.S. Department of Education.

+The vote to accept the resignation was 4-0, with Vice Chairman Jim Butcher absent.
+Sisk did not attend the meeting.

+Prior to the votes, the board’s attorney, Chris McCarty, of the Knoxville firm Lewis Thomason, talked about the severance agreement he worked out with Sisk’s attorney.

 Post a comment as